Mazzaferno/Wiz-Light-Commands/README.md

  - 1 - Daylight
  - id - id followed by a number to set scene id
  - color R G B - set the RGB colors of the light

+putting lights.bat in C:\windows will allow for the command "Lights" to be called from cmd at all times